astaples/czi-stats-instructor-resources/README.md

 There are three categories of resources: Syllabi, Class Materials, and Assessments.

-Class materials range from worksheets to powerpoint slides.
+Class materials range from worksheets, pdf slides, to powerpoint slides.

 Assessments range from paper and pencil tests to qualtrics files.
 If you do use the assessments here as a resource, we recommend that you use different data sets or contexts because these are publicly available (that is, students can also find the assessments that are posted here).

-All resources are "cumulative" in that if something is labeled "ch5" that worksheet, slidedeck, or assessment may include material from chapters 1 to 5.
+All resources are "cumulative" in that if something is labeled "ch5" that worksheet, slide deck, or assessment may include material from chapters 1 to 5.
 It is assumed that students will have completed up through chapter 5 before this resource.

 ## Where are these resources from?
 Several instructors contribute to these sample resources.
 A little information about who they are and the contexts in which they developed these are provided here.
 Their last names will be part of the file names.